Gain an Applied Data Science MSc and become a data expert

 - Leadership and Innovation

-In order to be eligible to go on the Data Analyst apprenticeship, you’ll need:
+In order to be eligible to go on the Data Scientist apprenticeship, you’ll need:

 - Have a 2:1 (or above) honours degree in Computing, Engineering, Physics or Mathematics